mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 must be clearly and prominently listed on the meeting website and registration page.
 If the free option requires additional registration steps, such as applying for a fee waiver, those requirements should be clearly documented.
+Particularly, to avoid any potential negative implications on inclusivity, any personal information that is collected with respect to the use of the free remote participation option must be held confidential.

 # Financial Impact